 Katy is a skilled negotiator, litigator, and appellate advocate.
 Katy has received extensive trial advocacy training from the prestigious American Academy of Matrimonial Lawyers, and has achieved positive outcomes for her appellate clients in cases in the Colorado Court of Appeals.

-In addition to being an active volunteer for Metro Volunteer Lawyers and the Colorado Lawyers Committee, Katy has served on the CBA Board of Governors.
+In addition to being an active volunteer for Metro Volunteer Lawyers and the Colorado Lawyers Committee, Katy has served as a representative to the CBA Board of Governors.
 Katy Co-Chairs the 2019 Family Law Basic Skills seminar on behalf of the Family Law Section and is a member of the Young Lawyer Committee of the Family Law Section.

 When Katy isn’t working, she can be found hiking in the mountains, hanging off the side of a rock face, or baking treats which our doctors wish she would stop bringing to the office.